mivodu/nd064_c3_project/README.md

  - Number of 4xx errors as they indicate that there is something going wrong where we need to have a closer look

 ## Final Dashboard
-*TODO*: Create a Dashboard containing graphs that capture all the metrics of your KPIs and adequately representing your SLIs and SLOs.
+*DONE*: Create a Dashboard containing graphs that capture all the metrics of your KPIs and adequately representing your SLIs and SLOs.
 Include a screenshot of the dashboard here, and write a text description of what graphs are represented in the dashboard.

-Result by:
 ![Image](answer-img/Grafana_Dashboard_Uptime.PNG)

-Graph on the left shows the uptime of the frontend (3 pods) Graph on the right shows the uptime of the backend (3 pods) You could see unavailability of frontend and backend for a short time around 17:00 cest
+Graph on the left shows the uptime of the frontend (3 pods)

+Graph on the right shows the uptime of the backend (3 pods)

+You could see unavailability of frontend and backend for a short time around 17:00 cest

 ![Image](answer-img/Grafana_Dashboard_Latency.PNG)

 Graph on the left shows the average response time for response code 200 (rate(flask_http_request_duration_seconds_sum{status="200"}[30s])

 Graph on the right shows the 90% percentile of response time for response code 200 (histogram_quantile(0.9, rate(flask_http_request_duration_seconds_bucket{status="200"}[30s]))

 ![Image](answer-img/Grafana_Dashboard_Utilization.PNG)

 Graph on the upper left shows the CPU utilization of the frontend (rate(process_cpu_seconds_total{endpoint="frontend"}[$__interval]))

-Graph on the upper right shows the CPU utilization of the backend (rate(process_cpu_seconds_total{endpoint="backend"}[$__interval])) Graph on the lower left shows the Memory utilization of the frontend (rate(process_resident_memory_bytes{job="frontend"}[$__interval]))
+Graph on the upper right shows the CPU utilization of the backend (rate(process_cpu_seconds_total{endpoint="backend"}[$__interval]))

+Graph on the lower left shows the Memory utilization of the frontend (rate(process_resident_memory_bytes{job="frontend"}[$__interval]))

 Graph on the lower right shows the Memory utilization of the backend (rate(process_resident_memory_bytes{job="backend"}[$__interval]))